-This blog summarizes the work done as for the second phase evaluation of Google Summer of Code program under the organization CircuitVerse as a part of the “Enhancing Simulator User Interface” project.
+This blog summarizes the work done for the second phase evaluation of the Google Summer of Code program under the organization CircuitVerse as a part of the “Enhancing Simulator User Interface” project.

-This Project aims to bring themes on the CircuitVerse’ Simulator application.
-The main inspiration for this project is to let users have options for the look & feel of the interface that they works on, one main aspect of this project is to make the simulator usable, more accessible to the color blinded users.
+This Project aims to bring themes to the CircuitVerse’ Simulator application.
+The main inspiration for this project is to let users have options for the look & feel of the interface that they work on, one main aspect of this project is to make the simulator usable, more accessible to the color blinded users.

 Before getting my hands dirty on the code editor, I initially started researching the world of colors.
 Turns out people that view & people that create have a different perspective about what is seen.

 For a viewer what is seen must be something they’re comfortable with & visually appeals to them mainly.
 The creator uses some laws, such as color schema, color wheel, contrast ratio, to achieve them.
 So, after doing my homework I came up with 4 different themes on a designing tool (Adobe XD for me).

 I named them based on what they resembled.
 The section preview is a quick snap of the 4 different themes.

 The designing & researching part was done, now comes to the tough part.. coming to an end product as close to the design as possible.
 For the implementation, I didn’t want to complicate things, & tried to keep things as basic and native as possible.

 After looking for ways to do this, & doing this right the way to achieve this, in a manner that doesn’t harm performance or requires the user to reload everything they switch between themes is to make use of the color variables, the native variable option that CSS provides.

 Mixing this with some JS I was sure to have a working modal.